AM4283/AIML-in-digital-forensics/README.md

 # AIML-in-digital-forensics
-A research overview paper submitted as a final project in CS 565 Advanced Digital Forensics@ UMass during Spring 2025.
+A research overview paper submitted as a final project in CS 565 Advanced Digital Forensics @ UMass during Spring 2025.

 The purpose of this paper is to examine the rise of AI/ML use as part of a digital forensic investigator's toolbox, and the new types of concerns that these technologies bring to the field of digital forensics in the form of new digital artifacts, and potentially as part of "anti-forensic" malware.